SensorsINI/v2e/README.md

 Run with no --input to open file dialog
 Process finished with exit code 0
 ```
 You can put [tennis.mov](https://drive.google.com/file/d/1dNUXJGlpEM51UVYH4-ZInN9pf0bHGgT_/view?usp=sharing) in the _input_ folder to try it out with the command line below.
+Or leave out all options and just use the file chooser to select the movie.

 ```
 python v2e.py -i input/tennis.mov --timestamp_resolution=.005 --dvs_exposure duration 0.005 --output_folder=output/tennis --overwrite --pos_thres=.15 --neg_thres=.15 --sigma_thres=0.03 --dvs_aedat2 tennis.aedat --output_width=346 --output_height=260 --stop_time=3